-The club’s new 2017/18 season – our 15th! – has nine films, plus a special family film to be shown in November.
-To download the new brochure follow this link: Youlgrave cinema programme 2018_19 finalpdf
+The club’s new 2019/20 season – our 17th – has nine original and exceptional films for you to enjoy.
+To download the new brochure follow this link: Youlgrave cinema programme 5 2019_20

 The village film club screens a variety of entertaining and thought-provoking films at the Village Hall once a month between September and May.
 You can join for the whole season or come along as a non-member and pay on the door – we welcome visitors, whether you are here on holiday or just passing through.
 There are free film notes and most feature films are preceded by a short film, in between which is an intermission for ice creams.
 We are a very friendly club!

 Membership costs just £25 for the season of nine films or £5 per film on the door.
 Accompanied older children/teenagers are very welcome to attend, providing the age classification of the film is appropriate.
 All films are shown at Youlgrave Village Hall on Holywell Lane and begin at 7.30pm.

 For membership enquiries please contact Pat Cleaver on 01629 636836, email@example.com.

 Among the highlights of the last few seasons: The Shape of Water, On Chesil Beach, Three Billboards Outside Ebbing Missouri, Lady Bird, Spotlight, Suffragette, Brooklyn, The Theory of Everything, X+Y, 12 Years a Slave, Captain Philips, The Book Thief, Philomena, Life of Pi, Argo, The Great Gatsby, Salmon Fishing in the Yemen, War Horse, The Best Exotic Marigold Hotel, The Artist, The King’s Speech, Made in Dagenham, Black Swan, An Education, Invictus, Looking for Eric, The Reader, Crash, The Lives of Others, There Will Be Blood, Son of Rambow and The Kite Runner.